 - Bathe and charge your ritual tools in the powerful sunlight (make sure they can be put in direct sunlight)

 - Set a morning ritual to welcome and honor the sun each day.
-Sunrise is also an excellent time for spells and intentions that involve fresh beginning.
+Sunrise is also an excellent time for spells and intentions that involve a fresh beginning.

 - Alternatively, set an evening ritual to thank the sun for its powerful energy that day.
 Sunset is a fantastic time to incorporate banishing spells and intentions